vnmtwo/AreaCalculator/README.md

 1. Create class that implements ICalculateArea interface.
 2. Add variables as fields with **`FormulaFieldAttribute`**.
 Best pratice is use one capital letter for variable.
-3. Assign elemens of args array to your fields in `CalculateArea` method.
+3. Assign elemens of args array to your fields in `CalculateArea` method. **Note** values in the args array correspond to the fields sorted alphabetically.
 4. Write your calculator code in `CalculateArea` method.
 5. Return double[] with your calculation results.
 6. Use `AddFormula(string formulaName, ICalculateArea calculator)` to add instance of your class as formula.